New Zealand’s first climate change lawsuit rejected by High Courtby Rebecca Macfie

 Justice Mellon also confirmed that it was “mandatory” for the New Zealand government to consider the position of the Tokelauans in deciding its response to climate change, given the Tokelau Islands’ dependence on New Zealand.
 However this did not mean emission reduction targets needed to be consistent with a maximum temperature rise of 1.5°C.

-Thompson said on Thursday she would appeal the decision declining her bid for judicial review, saying she intends to hold Shaw to his word on tightening New Zealand’s climate ambition.
+Thomson said on Thursday she would appeal the decision declining her bid for judicial review, saying she intends to hold Shaw to his word on tightening New Zealand’s climate ambition.

 “The new Government’s net zero carbon ambitions for 2050 are great, but time is not on our side.
 What we really need now is rapid action – we need to know when we’re going to change the 2030 target and how we’re going to get there… We need to put tangible steps in place, including a far more ambitious 2030 target, to transform into an emissions-free country in the next 30 years.